Comet Pro (GL-RM10) Quick Setup¶

 glkvm.xyz,glkvm.site, orglkvm.top.
 These domains are secure and provided by GL.iNet.Enter the admin password and log in.

-Then you will be able to access your Comet Pro and the controlled device remotely via Cloud, without installing the app.
+You will then be able to access your Comet Pro and the controlled device remotely via Cloud, without installing the app.

 GLKVM App¶